the-lean-crate/criner/criner/README.md

 ## Tasks

-* [x] remove io/cpubound duplication and generalize tasks
-  * [ ] allow task dependencies, so that one triggers another potentially.
-Fixes that right now, two processing runs are needed to untar downloads
 * [x] export all data into a flattened queryable sqlite database
 * [x] also write data to sqlite when fetching
   * [ ] experiment with SQLITE Pragmas: performance(journal_mode, journal_size, synchronous=0), read_uncommitted